Order of Australia (horse)

 Order of Australia (foaled 18 February 2017) is an Irish Thoroughbred racehorse.
-He ran fifth on his only start as a juvenile in 2019 and in the following year he showed promising but unremarkable form over long distances, winning two minor races and finishing fourth in the Irish Derby.
+He ran fifth on his only start as a juvenile in 2019 and the following year, he showed promising but unremarkable form over long distances, winning two minor races and finishing fourth in the Irish Derby.
 In November he was dropped back in distance and recorded an upset victory in the Breeders' Cup Mile.

 Background

 Order of Australia is a bay colt with a white star and a white sock on his right foreleg bred in Ireland by Whisperview Trading a breeding company owned by Aidan O'Brien and his wife Anne Marie.
-He entered the ownership of the Coolmore Stud partners Derrick Smith, Susan Magnier, Michael Tabor and Anne-Marie O'Brien, and was sent into training with Aidan O'Brien at Ballydoyle.
+He entered the ownership of the Coolmore Stud partners Derrick Smith, Susan Magnier, Michael Tabor, and Anne-Marie O'Brien, and was sent into training with Aidan O'Brien at Ballydoyle.

-He was from the second crop of foals sired by Australia who won the Epsom Derby, Irish Derby and International Stakes in 2014.
-Order of Australia's dam Senta's Dream was an unraced daughter of the top class racemare Starine.
-As a broodmare she also produced Iridessa and Santa Barbara.
+He was from the second crop of foals sired by Australia who won the Epsom Derby, Irish Derby, and International Stakes in 2014.
+Order of Australia's dam Senta's Dream was an unraced daughter of the top-class racemare Starine.
+As a broodmare, she also produced Iridessa and Santa Barbara.

 Racing career

 2019: two-year-old season

 On his track debut, Order of Australia started a 16/1 outsider in a maiden race over one mile on heavy ground at Naas Racecourse on 3 November.
-Ridden by Padraig Beggy he never looked likely to win but kept on well in the closing stages to finish fifth of the seventeen runners behind his stablemate Nobel Prize, beaten three and three quarter lengths by the winner.
+Ridden by Padraig Beggy he never looked likely to win but kept on well in the closing stages to finish fifth of the seventeen runners behind his stablemate Nobel Prize, beaten three and three-quarter lengths by the winner.